hhuang91/KaggleChallenge/readme.md

 ## Repo Structure

-I built this entire repo with the ease-of-use in mind.
-It contains all the necessary functions/modules to train the network, test network, and generate submission file for the challenge.
+I built this repo with the ease-of-use in mind.
+It contains all the necessary functions/modules to train the network, test network, and generate submission files for the challenge.
 For enviornment sepcifications (I try to keep it minimal), please refer to [Environment and Package](#environment-and-packages) section.

 Everything is organzied in folders (modules) based on their respective functions.
 The `API.py` provides an easy access to functions that ultize the modules for aforementioned tasks.